pnp/powershell/pages/articles/microsoftsearch.md

 The script will wait and validate if the schema change has been applied and return to the prompt when it's ready to be used.
 If you don't want to wait and just let it create or update the schema in the background, remove the `-Wait` parameter.
 If you receive a response stating "The specified resource name already exists", it means that the connector is currently still busy updating its schema from a previous instruction.
 Wait a couple of minutes and try it again.

 2. You can optionally validate that the custom connector has recieved a schema by going to the [Microsoft 365 Admin Center](https://admin.microsoft.com) > Settings > Search & intelligence > Data sources ([direct link](https://admin.microsoft.com/#/MicrosoftSearch/connectors)) where it should show a Connection state of Ready to indicate that it's ready to receive ingested items.
-It may take 10 minutes or more for it to receive the Ready state.
+It may take 10 minutes or more for it to reach the Ready state.
+If it's showing the Connection state _Preparing to sync_, it means it is still applying the schema.

 ### Step 3: Configure where your search results should be shown